Stuck on Autopilot? Come Back to Your Body

 Like laughter, a half-smile sends a signal to the brain that something good is happening.
 Experiment with gently smiling throughout the day and see how it feels.

 The body gives us a way to identify emotions, so we can practice self-compassion toward negative emotions and learn to savor positive ones.
-We can activate our biological healing process and open the door for happiness.
+Anytime we notice that we’re stuck in autopilot, we can choose to activate our biological healing process and open the door for happiness.
 The next time you notice a strong difficult emotion arising, try this SAFE practice:

 S: Soften the muscles of your body